filbot/filbot.github.io/content/medical-scanner.md

 For this project, I ended up using a Waveshare 1.9-inch display.
 The tradeoff was that I didn’t have room for the two small status LEDs if I wanted to maintain proportions close to the original prop.
 My workaround was to use the LCD itself to light up those openings in the case — not perfect, but close enough for a joke prop.

 {{< img src="images/medical-scanner/early-screen-test.webp" alt="Early screen test" >}}
-> Early test of the display shown here on a temparary 3d printed stand for development and displaying the screen accurate graphics
+> Early test of the display shown here on a temporary 3D-printed stand used for development and showcasing the screen-accurate graphics.
 ---

 ### Electronics and Components